microsoft/playwright/docs/python.md

 ## Usage

+### Pytest

+Playwright can be used as a library in your application or as a part of the testing solution.
+We recommend using our [Pytest](https://github.com/microsoft/playwright-pytest#readme) plugin for testing.

-For most use cases its more convenient to use the sync variant of Playwright because then inline REPLs like pdb/ipython or the Visual Studio Code debugger automatically returns the correct value.
+As a library, Playwright offers both blocking (synchronous) API and asyncio API (async/await).
+For most use cases its more convenient to use the sync variant of Playwright because then inline REPLs like pdb/ipython or the Visual Studio Code debugger automatically returns the value.
+You can pick the one that works best for you.
+They are identical in terms of capabilities and only differ in a way one consumes the API.
 A basic example to make a screenshot with all the browser engines would look like as follows:

+### Sync variant

 ```py
 from playwright import sync_playwright